EFL teaching as an introvert – The good, the bad and the ugly

 As Godsey puts it: ‘This type of schedule and expectation for constant social interaction negates the possibility to psychologically “recharge” in relative solitude.’

-Introverted EFL teachers would do well steering clear of these “collaborative” (controlling) language schools.
-Fortunately, there don’t seem to be too many of them.
-However, you might want to give International House a wide berth.
+Introverted EFL teachers would do well to steer clear of these “collaborative” (controlling) language schools.
+Fortunately, there don’t seem to be many of them. around.
+Frankly, you might want to give International House a wide berth.
 I worked for an IH school and was reprimanded for sitting behind a desk.
 Oh, such a big no no. Many chain schools require you to sit with students in a silly semicircle.

 Generally, though, I think it’s tougher to pinpoint the reasons for burnout among introverted EFL teachers than for teachers who work in mainstream education.